tcolas673/birthdaybot/README.md

 py -3 -m pip install -U discord.py
 ```
 4. Invite the bot to your server [(more instructions here)](https://stackoverflow.com/questions/37689289/how-to-join-a-server) and input your Discord bot key in config.json
-5. type python3 birthdaybot.py in your terminal
+5. Type python3 birthdaybot.py in your terminal

 ### Using birthdayBot!